Table of Contents

 - Structured Settlement — Paid monthly or annual installments, ideal for long-term expenses.

-- Trusts Or Annuities — Funds are managed in a trust or annuity for regular payments.
+- Trusts or Annuities — Funds are managed in a trust or annuity for regular payments.

 - Lump Sum Payment — A single payment from the responsible party, releasing further legal claims.